weiyanminoo/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* Similar to adding a person, if you try to edit a person to have the same name or a similar name to an existing person in the contacts, you will be required to give a confirmation input
+* Similar to adding a person, there will be a check for [duplicates](#duplicate-section) for the person's name
 </box>

 Examples: